Noreldin Waisy

-Noreldin Waisy, (born 5 April 1974), is an Kurdish political analyst and journalist.
+Noreldin Waisy, (born 5 April 1974), is a Kurdish political analyst and journalist.
 He helped found the Kurdish media broadcasting outlets Rudaw and Kurdistan 24.
 He served as the general manager of Kurdistan 24, based in the Kurdistan's capital Erbil, from 2015 to 2019.
 Waisy currently serves as the press secretary to Kurdistan Regional Government (KRG) Prime Minister Masrour Barzani.

 Early life

 Waisy was born in the small village of Girtik in Kurdistan's Choman district near the border with Iran.
 Waisy and his family fled their hometown after the 1975 Kurdish revolution was crushed by Iraqi forces.
 They (along with thousands of other Kurds from Iraqi Kurdistan) stayed in Iran for several months as refugees before returning to the Kurdistan region.

 The village of Girtik was one of many that was destroyed by the Iraqi dictator Saddam Hussein.
 It was burned to the ground, the result of a scorched earth practice that was implemented in parallel with the Arabization policy of the Ba’athist regime.
 Waisy and his family were forcibly displaced to the southern provinces of Iraq, where he lived in Al-Diwaniyah and Baqubah for five years.

 In the 1980s, he graduated high school in Soran before earning a degree in Administration and Economy at the University of Salahuddin in Erbil.